 [^]BA majors must enroll in a minimum of 1 cr. hr. each semester in their concentration area until the 8-semester requirement is met.

-+ Students must pass all RPE requirements before they will be allowed to present the Double Jury.
++Students must pass all proficiency requirements before they will be allowed to present a Double Jury.

-++Students who pass can enroll in upper division lessons, ensembles, and music classes.
++++Students who pass Double Jury Exam can enroll in upper division lessons, ensembles, and music classes.